An exhibition of photographs that celebrate growing older has been launched to mark Older People’s Day.

 Get creative with compositions.
 Katherine Louise Haycock's photo of her granddad looking out through the window panes (from the Age Snapped exhibition) frames his face and makes the image more interesting than a simple 'straight on' portrait.

-If you'd like to know more about tips and techniques like these - check out our photography training DVD or a One to One photography course
+If you'd like to know more about tips and techniques like these - check out our Ultimate Beginners Course or a One to One photography course